GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - Present
   - _Carpe Diem_: Seize the day
   - The Greek language denotes two distinct principles, [Chronos](https://en.wikipedia.org/wiki/Chronos) and [Kairos](https://en.wikipedia.org/wiki/Kairos).
 The former refers to numeric, or chronological, time.
 The latter, literally "the right or opportune moment", relates specifically to metaphysical or Divine time.
 In theology, Kairos is qualitative, as opposed to quantitative.
   - "There is a tide in the affairs of men Which, taken at the flood, leads on to fortune; Omitted, all the voyage of their life Is bound in shallows and in miseries.
-On such a full sea are we now afloat; And we must take the current when it serves, Or lose our ventures." ~ William Shakespeare, "Julius Caesar" (1599), Brutus in scene iii of Act IV.
+On such a full sea are we now afloat; And we must take the current when it serves, Or lose our ventures." ~ William Shakespeare, "Julius Caesar" (1599), Brutus in Scene iii of Act IV.
 - Future

   - [Destiny](https://en.wikipedia.org/wiki/Destiny)